BRITISH SCHOOL OF MARKETING INTERNATIONAL

-BSMI is committed to providing a safe environment for its students, employees and all third parties involved in running the day-to-day operation of the school.
+BSMI is committed to providing a safe environment for its students, employees and all third parties involved in running the day-to-day operation of the college.
 BSMI is subject to a duty under section 26 of the counter-terrorism and security act 2015, preventing people from being drawn into terrorism.
 This policy is written to help prevent children and adults from the risk of radicalisation and suggests what actions need to be taken towards the prevent duty.

 The Prevent Duty:

-BSMI recognizes that safeguarding is everyone’s responsibility irrespective of their position at the school or whether their role has direct contact with students or not.
+BSMI recognizes that safeguarding is everyone’s responsibility irrespective of their position at the college or whether their role has direct contact with students or not.
 As part of the prevent duty, it is also very important that all staff are able to identify adults and children who may be vulnerable to radicalisation and know what to do when identified.
 BSMI is dedicated to promoting fundamental British values among its students enabling them to challenge extremist views.
 This will not stop students debating controversial issues, however, it will provide a safe space for students in which they understand the risks associated with terrorism.